 Powerful and appropriate words can enable the patient to feel engaged, supported, helped and motivated which is an extremely important aspect of diabetes self-management.
 Spoken, negative language can and will affect relationships with our family, friends, working associates as well as your physicians and health care team.
 Which words can be positive or influential as opposed to offering negative connotations when it comes to diabetes?
 Let’s take a look:

 Patients are not “diabetic” and should be considered “PWD or people with diabetes.”
-Anyone who has diabetes knows there are so many more aspects to them than just diabetes.
+Anyone who has diabetes knows there are so many more aspects to them.
 They are a complete person with diabetes.

 Testing Blood Glucose

 When patients think of the word “test” it immediately establishes anxiety.
 It brings up the days of studying while in school.
 People usually prepare to take a test but that is impossible with blood sugars.
 A better term would be “checking blood glucose levels” since that is what you are doing.
 It is less judgmental.
 This phrase removes the guilt and pressure of getting a “poor result.”
 Checking is just that: finding out what the present number is.